llop/buddhabrot-4d-viewer-js/README.md

 ### Buddhabrot class

-The `Buddhabrot` class is in charge of scanning and rendering the fractal
+The `Buddhabrot` class is in charge of scanning and rendering the fractal.
+Its constructor takes the HTML canvas (required).

-You can provide a custom `options` object to the `Buddhabrot` constructor in order to set the render parameters:
+You can also provide a custom `options` object to the `Buddhabrot` constructor in order to set the render parameters:

 * `squareIters`: How many points<sup>2</sup> to sample within the area of a pixel.
 * `maxNRed`, `maxNGreen`, `maxNBlue`: For each color channel, set the maximum number of iterations for a point before it is considered to be in M.